St. Marys, Kansas: History

 St. Marys was laid out as a community in 1866.
 It was named after the St. Mary's Mission.

 The oldest surviving mission building is the Pottawatomie Indian Pay Station which was built in 1855 and was used by government agents to pay an annuity to the Pottawatomie Indians who relocated to the area from the Great Lakes region.
 It was added to the National Register of Historic Places in 1972.

-Starting in the 1980s, Traditionalist Catholics attending masses offered by Society of Saint Pius X began moving to St. Marys, attracted by the presence of the Society in the community as well as the relative isolation of the city from the modern world.
+Starting in the 1980s, supporters of the Society of Saint Pius X began moving to St. Marys, attracted by the presence of the SSPX in the community as well as the relative isolation of the city from the modern world.
 Since then the number of residents in St. Marys affiliated with the SSPX has grown considerably, to the point where in 2020 that they formed the majority of the city's population.
 The growth of the SSPX has been a source of tension with some older residents who are not members of the movement and who do not share the Society's socially conservative values.